aigarskadikis/export-import-hosts-zabbix/README.md

 cat /tmp/hosts.csv
 ```

+## Missing features, ideas to improve

+No human friendly message if username or password is not correct

+No value mapping per host.status

+There must be a way to optimize "try" amd "except" part of code

 ## Known issues

-No human friendly message if username or password is not correct

-There must be a way to optimize "try" amd "except" part.
+With Zabbix 6.0 it's possible to create host objects (Zabbix agent active checks only, Internal merics only) without interface at all.
+This program will not export those objects.